Paulmicha/common-web-tools/README.md

 cwt/env/global_lookup_paths.make.sh
 ```

-CWT core provides the followig globals by default (see `cwt/env/global.vars.sh`, and `cwt/utilities/global.sh` for details about the `global()` function), which show the syntax to provide default values and optional help text that will be displayed when user input is prompted during *instance init* when the `-y` flag is not set (otherwise it won't prompt for anything and just use the default value) :
+CWT core provides the followig globals by default (see `cwt/env/global.vars.sh`), which show the syntax to provide default values and optional help text that will be displayed when user input is prompted during *instance init* when the `-y` flag is not set (otherwise it won't prompt for anything and just use the default value) :

 ```sh
 global PROJECT_DOCROOT "[default]='$PWD' [help]='Absolute path to project instance.
 All scripts using CWT *must* be run from this dir.
 No trailing slash.'"